-Love Hotels are no-tell motels or a short-stay hotel that offers hourly charges or night rates in the name of love, whatever this means to the customers.
+Love Hotels are no-tell motels or short-stay hotel that offers hourly charges or night rates in the name of love, whatever this means to the customers.
 A short stay could be anywhere from 2 hours to 4 hours or maybe a night or two.

-Japan Love Hotels today: Entertaining or not?
+Japan Love Hotels Today

 In today’s time, Japan hotels are still a part of dating and sex industry.
 Not only that, but it has also become one of the biggest sources to draw tourists and sources of cheap accommodations too.

-According to a research of 2016, there’s only 40% occupancy on the weekdays.
+According to research of 2016, there’s only 40% occupancy on the weekdays.
 Most of the “underperforming” love hotels were turned into normal accommodation facilities keeping in mind the Tokyo Olympics 2020.